Friendship and cancer

 - Offer practical ideas on what you can do to help, and then follow through.

-- Assume your help is needed, even if family, friends, or hired help is also helping out.
+- Assume your help is needed, even if there are others also helping out.

 What you can do: Gifts

 Look for small, practical things your friend may need or just enjoy.
 Think about what their average day is like and what might make it a little better.
 It’s always good to laugh and smile, too, so look for fun things for your friend.

 - Make sure gifts are useful right away.
 Small gifts given frequently are usually better than large, one-time gifts.

 - Give a gift to the caregiver; it’s as welcome as a gift to your friend.